Safety Tips: Lacrosse

 The right protective gear is important for any sport, especially a contact sport like boys' lacrosse.
 All gear should be approved for lacrosse and fit correctly.

-Here are some other things to think about when it comes to safety gear:
+Here are some things to consider when it comes to safety gear:

 - Helmets.
 Boys' lacrosse players are required to wear helmets with facemasks, but girls' lacrosse players are not.
 Always choose a helmet that is approved specifically for lacrosse by the National Operating Committee on Standards for Athletic Equipment (NOCSAE).
 This means that it has been tested and passed safety regulations.
 Girls' lacrosse players may wear a soft helmet when they play.